Note: This file is about 140K in size so may take a few seconds to load,

 Anyway, he went regularly to a cave near Mt Hira close

 to Mecca for contemplation.
-(We can hardly say that it
+(We can hardly say that it was

 meditation.)
 There he fasted and experienced vivid dreams